Garlic, Allium sativum hero image

 Magical properties of Allium sativum

-Given the protective effect of garlic on the body, it’s not surprising that protection is one of the most important magical functions of this plant.
-Protection against disaster, evil and sorcery: for garlic it’s all in a day’s work.
-As a result, we often stumble upon its name in folk tales where so-called evil life forms must be stopped.
-Just think of vampires.
-Garlic has many more purposes, such as safe travel, but ultimately they all come down to some form of protection.
+Given the protective effect of garlic on the body, it is not surprising that protection is counted among the most important magical functions of garlic.
+Protection against disasters, evil and sorcery: for garlic it is all in a day’s work.
+Consequently, we often stumble upon it in folk tales when so-called evil life forms must be stopped.
+Think of vampires, for instance.

 Botanical description Garlic, Allium sativum